 File a Wage Theft Complaint

-The Wage Theft Task Force is a collaboration with the California Labor Commission, the LA County Office of Immigrant Affairs, the LA County District Attorney’s Office, the LA County Federation of Labor and several community groups.
+Wage Theft crime incidents are investigated by detectives from the Los Angeles County Sheriff’s Department’s, Special Victims Bureau, Los Angeles Regional Human Trafficking Task Force.
+The investigations and victim assistance are a collaboration with the California Labor Commission, the LA County Office of Immigrant Affairs, the LA County District Attorney’s Office, the LA County Federation of Labor and several community groups.

 California is known as the epicenter of wage theft.
 Thirty percent of workers in Los Angeles County are paid less than minimum wage.
 Los Angeles County workers are cheated out approximately $26-28 million on average per week.